bastienbosser/raspberry_project/Website.md

 ## Why do we use a local website and server?

-We use Xampp to set up a local server that you can download here: X It is really useful to test, without too much convenience, our website and its functionalities.
+We use Xampp to set up a local server that you can download here: [Xampp](https://www.apachefriends.org/fr/download.html).
+It is really useful to test, without too much convenience, our website and its functionalities.

 ## Let's start!